andrewthetechie/pydantic-aioredis/docs/index.rst

 pydantic-aioredis
 =============================================
-A declarative ORM for Redis, using aioredis.
+A declarative ORM for Redis, using redis-py in async mode.
 Use your Pydantic models like an ORM, storing data in Redis.

 Inspired by